Sriharsh11/O-Authify-2.0/README.md

 - **AddUsers** - Handler for /addUser which posts name, email, password as multipart/form-data.
 The form detail is stored as a new entry in the database if none of the fields(name, email, password) are empty.

 - **AuthenticateUsers** - Handler for /oauth which posts email and password as multipart/form-data.
 The data is checked against existing entries in database using the email.
 If an entry exists, the function generates an access token(JWT) using HS256 algorithm.
 According to this algorithm a shared key is sent along with the access token which is known by both the user and the authenticator.
+For generating and verifying JWTs, [https://github.com/dgrijalva/jwt-go](https://github.com/dgrijalva/jwt-go) was used.

 - **HomeAccess** - Handler for /home which is accessible only if the requesting user sends the proper access token as a request header.
 This token is then decoded and verified using the shared key and the user is granted access if the match is successfull.